OpenTwinCities/st-paul-councilmatic/README.md

 An instance of [Councilmatic](https://github.com/codeforamerica/councilmatic), a subscription service for city council legislative information, started in Philadelphia, for St. Paul.
 Based on code for the [Philly instance](https://github.com/mjumbewu/philly-councilmatic).

+## Issues

+This is not currently working as the [scraper](https://github.com/fgregg/legistar-scrape) is not working for the [St. Paul Legistar site](http://stpaul.legistar.com/Legislation.aspx) (advanced search).

 ## Install

 1. (optional) Create a Virtualenv